shas22/leetcode-reinforce/readme.md

 I have not thought to log stuff before this time period sadly: Week 3, Day 2 | Combined days of 16 at this point.
 This is not the actual time I started but I basically got back into it again after a very extended break
 <br>
 <p>Sep 3, 2024: Learning new sorts and their implmentations, solutions for 155, 238, 271, 66</p>
-<p>Sep 4, 2024: Repeated completion of LC 1.
-New solution for LC 36,</p>